AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

 The Reynolds number for this jet is 974.6 dimensionless

-6:
-~~

-What is the Reynolds number of the vertical flow up through the top of the floc blanket?
+**What is the Reynolds number of the vertical flow up through the top of the floc blanket?**

 .. code:: python